Effective Tax Rate on Rental Income

 Capital gains realized from real property are subject to non-final withholding taxes, levied on the gross sales proceeds.
 Short-term capital gains are subject to 10% withholding tax while long-term capital gains (holding period exceeds three years) are subject to 20% withholding tax.
 This tax is credited against the taxpayer’s total income tax liability.

-Net wealth tax is levied at 1% on a taxpayer’s net assets if it exceeds INR10 million (US$161,342), as of 2012.
+Net wealth tax is levied at 1% on a taxpayer’s net assets if it exceeds INR3 million (US$47,619).
 Net wealth tax is previously levied at 1% on a taxpayer’s net assets if it exceeds INR3 million (US$48,403).
 Net assets are computed by deducting debts relating to the properties against their aggregate value.
 The income tax authorities are generally responsible for assessing the property value.
 Self assessment is also possible but there are interests and penalties for defaults.

 There is no comprehensive system of property taxation.
 Not only does it differ among the states, but it also varies between the municipalities within the states.
 For leased properties, property tax is levied on the annual rental value of the property.
 In Delhi, property taxes range from 6% to 10%.